The Fairness of Credit Scoring Models: Application

-In Figure \ref{Figure_VCramer_TREEs}, we highlight in red the six features identified as candidate variables.
-We see that five of them are significantly correlated with the target variable and/or with gender.
-These five variables appear legitimate in lending and are regularly used in credit scoring models.
-Differently, the remaining candidate variable, telephone, appears to be much less correlated with the target and gender variables.
-One potential reason for telephone to be used by the algorithm is that both phone and default may exhibit a common cause.
+In Figure \ref{Figure_VCramer_TREEs}, we display for all features their dependence (Cramer's V) with the target variable and with gender.
+We highlight in red the six features identified as candidate variables.
+Five of them are significantly correlated with the target variable and/or with gender.
+These five variables appear legitimate in lending and are regularly used in credit scoring.
+Differently, the remaining candidate variable, \textit{Telephone}, appears to be much less correlated with the target and gender variables.

-In order to mitigate the fairness problem of this model, we can consider two approaches.
-One way to proceed is to remove, in turn, each of the candidate variables and re-estimate the scoring model.
-Alternatively, we could neutralize the effect of a candidate variable by setting its value to one for which we cannot reject the null hypothesis of fairness.
-For instance, we see in Figure \textit{\ref{Figure_FPDP_TREE_Statistical Parity}} that the p-value is greater than the 10\% critical value when Telephone is set to 0, when the category of Credit History is either A30, A32, A33, or A34, when credit duration is below 42 months, etc. By doing so, there is no need to re-estimate the model.
-Setting the value of one candidate variable leads to a new set of estimated labels ($\widehat{Y}$), which are used to compute the inference tests.